mchirino89/mchirino89.github.io/pages/portfolio.md

 [ci]: https://github.com/features/actions
 [RMRepo]: https://github.com/mchirino89/RickAndMorty

-## 📱 MatchWord
+## 📱 MatchWords

-My most recent side project, 2022 is been all MatchWord coding during free time for me.
-The game mechanics are as simple as they come: form as many words as possible before the time runs up, dragging your finger around in ANY and ALL directions.
+My most recent side project.
+2022 is been all MatchWords coding during my free time.
+The game's mechanic is as simple as it comes: form as many words as possible before the time runs up, dragging your finger around in ANY and ALL directions.

 ![Match word marketing][MatchWordMarketing]